valer-ix/cyclops-ff/README.md

 # Cyclops

-An extension for stereogramming webpages.
-This reduces eye muscle tension when reading up close.
+An extension for stereogramming webpage text.